 [wpml_language_selector_widget]

-Back to 1960s Antwerp.
-The green belt of the Belgian port city was a place of architectural experimentation.
+Back to the 1960s in Antwerp.
+The green belt of the Belgian port city was then a place for architectural experimentation.

-Among the few interesting villas in the area is Beli House, one of the first architectural gems purchased by clients of Studio Okami Architects.
-Although the building was in an advanced state of disrepair, the power of the design remained evident, even through the thick greenery that invaded the space at the time.
+Among the few interesting villas in the area is the Beli House, one of the first architectural gems purchased by clients of Studio Okami Architects.
+Although the building was in a state of advanced disrepair, the power of the design remained evident, even through the thick vegetation that then overgrown the space.

-However, in the face of changing housing standards and uses, it was essential to increase the square footage of the iconic residence.
-With this in mind, the best option was to rebuild Beli House in keeping with its original architectural qualities.
-The program included a modern restoration incorporating 1960s design.
+However, given evolving housing standards and practices, increasing the square footage of this iconic residence became essential.
+In light of this, the best option was to rebuild Beli House while respecting its original architectural qualities.
+The plan called for a modern restoration incorporating 1960s design elements.

-The building, whose design is outlined by concrete walls, blends into the surrounding greenery through its glazed design, like a mirrored box.
-The second floor reflects the forest, allowing the villa to retain its horizontal bungalow silhouette.
-The villa's length is enhanced by sliding patio doors under the cantilevered roof.
+The building, its form defined by concrete walls, blends into the surrounding greenery thanks to its glazed design, like a box clad in mirrors.
+The first floor reflects the forest, allowing the villa to maintain its horizontal bungalow silhouette.
+This elongated appearance is further emphasized by the sliding glass doors beneath the cantilevered roof.

-Visual and spatial interactions between garden, concrete, glass and mirrored volume give the building its timeless appearance.
+Visual and spatial interactions between the garden, concrete, glass, and the reflections of the mirrored volume give the building its timeless appearance.
 A successful reconstruction, a true ode to the strength of the original design.

 Antwerp – Belgium